blats002/backend/README.md

-## Domino - a Key-Value BaaS (Backend as a Service) Server
+## Divroll Backend - run your own BaaS

-Domino is a Key-Value "Backend-as-a-Service" Server
+Divroll Backend Server is
 built on top of [Jetbrains Xodus](https://github.com/JetBrains/xodus).

 It is still in a very early stage but basic features are available.